999-9999: Plot

 Sun (Hugo Chakrabongse) is a student in an international school in Phuket.
 Not academically inclined, he considers himself as "his own man" who doesn't believe in love and is the head of a clique of pranksters consisting of the attractive but selfish Meena (Paula Taylor), geeky Rajit (Thepparit Raiwin), smart but timid Wawa (Norajan Sangigern), and fun-loving Chi (Titinun Keatanakon).
 The overweight Moo Priew (Ramit Romon) aspires to join Sun's clique but is rejected every time.

 One day, Sun and his friends notice a beautiful and mysterious new transfer student nicknamed Rainbow (Sririta Jensen).
 She was transferred from a high school in Chiang Mai where a student had been impaled on the school's flagpole.
 When asked how it happened, Rainbow says it involved a demon call from the phone number 999-9999.
 If one calls it after midnight and says a wish, the wish shall be granted later, but as a consequence, death will come to the caller.
 None of the clique members believe this, and Chi calls it after midnight in front of the others and wishes for a Ferrari.
 He wakes up the next morning receiving exactly what he wished for by luck.

-Chi soon dies from a combination of scorpion attack and malfunctioning car wash machine which slashes his throat with a spinning blade.
+Chi soon dies from a combination of a scorpion attack and a malfunctioning car wash machine which slashes his throat with a spinning blade.
 The rest of the friends still don't believe Rainbow's story and even make wishes themselves, prioritizing only the first part of the deal.
 Meena wishes to be a Channel V Thailand VJ, only to be killed by a hanging noose at a party afterwards.